 John Bailey of the organization Black Cannabis led a policy discussion webinar on social equity in the industry in New Jersey.

-“We’re at an interesting time New Jersey, as we always are,” Assistant Commissioner of Medical Marijuana Jeff Brown said, noting we’re “on the precipice of something great here.
+“We’re at an interesting time New Jersey, as we always are,” Assistant Commissioner of Medical Marijuana Jeff Brown said.
+“We’re “on the precipice of something great here.
 Once the politics are ironed out, we’ll be moving full speed ahead.”

 Brown said they want to hold another Request for Applications (RFA) soon and another shortly after that.

-He noted that Arizona could open their adult-use market already when they legalized when New Jersey did because they had a robust medical cannabis program.
+He added we need more businesses and more competitive prices for patients.
+Brown noted that Arizona could open their adult-use market already when they legalized when New Jersey did because they had a robust medical cannabis program.

 “We have a different landscape here,” Brown said.
 Arizona had pro-cannabis Republicans running the state, unlike New Jersey.

-Brown said he wanted to work with the industry, the community, “and all of the stakeholders to ensure New Jersey is the best cannabis market on the East coast if not the country.”
+Brown said he wanted to work with “all of the stakeholders to ensure New Jersey is the best cannabis market on the East Coast, if not the country.”

 The Politics of Social Justice